WSIS+20 Process

 WSIS was held under the auspices of the UN Secretary-General, with the ITU taking a leading managerial role in the preparatory process in cooperation with other UN and international agencies and the host countries for the two phases (Switzerland and Tunisia).
 The summit – as well as the preparatory meetings leading to its two phases – were multistakeholder in nature, allowing the participation of non-governmental stakeholders (e.g. non-governmental organisations, civil society, the private sector).

-The 2003-2005 WSIS saw the birth of the Internet Governance Forum (IGF); provided a formal set of framework principles for the multistakeholder approach to internet governance, and introduced the process of enhanced cooperation, which was later entrusted to a Working Group on Enhanced Cooperation (WGEC) operating under the Commission on Science and Technology for Development (CSTD).
+- The Tunis Agenda for the Information Society.
+Building on the previous three documents, the Agenda contains provisions on financial mechanisms for bridging the digital divide, internet governance and related issues, and the implementation and follow-up of the WSIS outcomes.
+It deals extensively with the concept of internet governance (including providing a definition), provides a formal set of framework principles for the multistakeholder approach to internet governance, establishes the Internet Governance Forum (IGF), and introduces the process of enhanced cooperation, which was later entrusted to two Working Groups on Enhanced Cooperation (WGEC) operating under the Commission on Science and Technology for Development (CSTD).

 WSIS mechanisms, implementation, and follow-up